 Messiah English majors are quite active on campus and off: they write for--and edit--The Peregrine Review and The Swinging Bridge; they work at Murray Library or the campus Writing Center, and they often work in service-projects.
 Many senior English majors have semester-long internships at local publishers, magazines, and businesses.

-Messiah's study abroad options are plentiful, although most English majors choose one of our England programs - click on the "study abroad" option to the left for details.
+Messiah's study abroad options are plentiful, although most English majors choose one of our England programs.

 The Swinging Bridge is the student-run campus newspaper.
 Develop your writing and editing skills by working as a reporter, feature writer, section editor, or senior editor.